MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-key-concepts.md

 ### Q: What are the browser and system requirements for Yammer
 <a name="Requirements"> </a>

-A: Yammer's system requirements are consistent with those of Office 365.
+A: Yammer's system requirements are consistent with those of Microsoft 365 or Office 365.
 See the list of supported browsers in the [Office 365 system requirements](https://support.office.com/article/719254c0-2671-4648-9c84-c6a3d4f3be45).

 > [!IMPORTANT]
 > Internet Explorer 10 support ended on March 1, 2018.
 For more information, see [Yammer life-cycle support information for Internet Explorer 8, Internet Explorer 9, and Internet Explorer 10](https://go.microsoft.com/fwlink/?LinkId=526880).